 the effect of high temperatures on the adhesive used to secure the stoma bags.

-If you’ve had a urostomy, a colostomy or a laryngectomy, there are specialist organisations that can give you information specific to your condition.
+If you have a urostomy, colostomy, ileostomy or tracheostomy, there are specialist organisations that can give you information specific to your condition.
 You can search our database of helpful organisations.

 Having a stoma shouldn’t stop you from travelling, but you may need to plan your trip more carefully.
-It’s important to make sure you have plenty of stoma supplies and that these are carried in your hand luggage.
+It’s important to make sure you have stoma supplies.
+You should divide your stoma supplies between your bags, in case one gets lost.

 Back to top